-Playfair Café is a vibrant café in the center of Sydney.
+Playfair Café is a vibrant café in the centre of Sydney.
 It is small and unassuming, with outdoor covered seating available.
 They are well known for their breakfasts, and are praised for their menu.
-They serve their ‘big brekky’ including eggs, toast, bacon, tomato, and mushrooms.
+Amongst their most popular dishes is their ‘big brekky’ including eggs, toast, bacon, tomato, and mushrooms.

-They have eggs benedict, bruschetta, salmon and eggs, corn fritters with bacon and avocado and soft brioche French toast with poached pear, berries, ice cream and mascarpone.
+Apart from this, they have eggs Benedict, bruschetta, salmon and eggs, corn fritters with bacon and avocado and soft brioche French toast with poached pear, berries, ice cream and mascarpone.

 They also have their classic breakfast rolls and wraps, along with their avocado, feta and lemon toast.